mattstratton/conducky/website/docs/user-guide/navigation.md

 # Navigation Guide

-Conducky features a sophisticated three-level navigation architecture designed to provide clear context and role-based access to functionality.
+Conducky features a sophisticated sidebar-based navigation architecture designed to provide clear context and role-based access to functionality.
 This guide explains how navigation works across different user roles and contexts.

 ## Navigation Architecture

+### Sidebar Navigation System

+Conducky uses a modern sidebar navigation that adapts to your role and current context:

+- **Always visible**: Core navigation items you have access to
+- **Context-aware**: Changes based on whether you're in system admin, global, or event context
+- **Role-based**: Only shows items you have permission to access
+- **Responsive**: Collapses on mobile devices for optimal mobile experience

 ### Three Navigation Contexts